The Anglican Worship Service

 Our Place of Worship

 When you enter our church, you will notice an atmosphere of reverence.
 Our church is built in the shape of a cross in the ‘carpenter gothic style.’
-The interior feels like an upside-down Noah’s ark, with the bow leading your eye to the altar.
-And so your thoughts will immediately be guided to God, whose house is the church.
+The focus point is the altar, a meeting place with God, which is surrounded by stained-glass windows of prominent figures in the Christian tradition.

 On and near the altar you will see candles to remind us that Christ is the ‘light of the world.’
 We often have flowers to beautify God’s house and to remind us of the resurrection of Jesus.

-Some people bow to the altar as an act of reverence for Christ when they enter or leave the church.
+Some people bow at the altar or toward the Eucharist elements of bread and wine as an act of reverence for Christ when they enter or leave the church.
 This is a personal choice.
 Some of our members will visit with each other before the service begins, while others use this time for personal meditation and devotions.
 You are welcome to kneel in the pew for a prayer of personal preparation for worship if you wish.

 Our Acts of Worship

 Our service will last about an hour.
-It is easy to follow and is printed entirely in the bulletin, except for a few hymns, which you would normally find in the large blue Books of Common Praise in each pew.
+It is easy to follow and is printed in the bulletin, except for a few hymns, which will be shown on the PowerPoint or you can read the music in the blue Books of Common Praise in each pew.

 Our service is rooted in the practices of the Early Church while open to contemporary expression and thought.
-In our worship, you will find traditional and contemporary songs, readings from both the Old and the New Testaments, a sermon in which the "sense of the ancient story" interacts with our modern life and knowledge, prayers, and the sacrament of Eucharist (Holy Communion or Lord’s Supper), offered to all.
+In our worship, you will find traditional and contemporary songs, readings from both the Hebrew Scriptures (Old Testament) and the New Testaments, a sermon in which the "sense of the ancient story" interacts with our modern life and knowledge, prayers, and the sacrament of Eucharist (Holy Communion or Lord’s Supper), offered to all.

 You may wonder when to sit, stand or kneel.
 You will see that practises vary among our members.
 Please do what feels comfortable to you.
-Most people stand to sing, to listen to the Gospel, and to say our affirmation of faith.
-We sit during readings from the Old Testament, the New Testament letters, the sermon, and the choir anthems.
+Most people stand to sing, to listen to the Gospel, and to say our affirmation of faith, the confession, and doxolgy.
+We sit during readings from the Bible and the sermon.
 We stand, sit, or kneel for prayer, depending on each person’s individual preference.
 You may also see some people bowing or making the sign of the cross at certain times, but these too are a personal choice.

 You will find our service beautiful in its ordered dignity, God-centred, and yet mindful of the nature and needs of people.